 It gives me goosebumps thinking about everything on the ship – everything was all so fun and extraordinary!
 They have a “Midship Detective Agency” where you pick the mystery you want to solve and they give you a card so you can record all your clues.
 When you put the card up to a painting, it actually comes alive – it talks to you, tells you about the mystery you are working to solve, and gives you hints and directions.
 One mystery went on for two hours because we were going all over the boat.

 They are constantly playing first-run movies out around the pool so we got to watch Big Friendly Giant, Alice Through the Looking Glass, Jungle Book, and Finding Dory.
 We also got to experience the Aqua Duct, which is a huge slide that shoots you up and down and swings you out above the boat!

 The whole group went Goofy Golfing and the cruise also has games like foosball, basketball, and a Tween Club called Edge with events like scavenger hunts, ice breakers, and more.

 Animators Palette is animation-themed and they leave markers on your table so you can illustrate a figure.
-They offer a tutorial on how to draw a figure, then they pick up the drawings and at the end of your meal, they animate your drawings on these screens on the wall.
+They offer a tutorial on how to draw a figure, then they pick up the drawings and at the end of your meal, they animate your drawings on the wall.
 It’s completely unexpected!
-They arrange them to music and place them in Disney clips.
+They arrange them to music and put them in Disney clips.
 Our daughter is our artist so she put a lot of effort into hers and was elated – the rest of us weren’t quite as polished

 Like Service Experts on Facebook to watch for our next great contest!